jometzg/file-share-logic-app/README.md

 ### Workflow sample code
 This repo contains the JSON workflow definition of the above flow.
 This is under the *workflow* folder

+# Summary
+Triggering on Windows file shares presents more challenges that blob or SFTP triggers.
+The fastest way to get these to work is to install an on-premise data gateway onto the Windows Server virtual machine that hosts the File Server.
+For the on-premise data gateway to install correctly requires that the user has the correct permissions to create the data gateway.